Dr Yung, Susan Sou Ying 翁秀英

-Dr Yung is currently Assistant Professor in the Department of Medicine at the University of Hong Kong.
+Dr Yung is currently Associate Professor in the Department of Medicine at the University of Hong Kong.
 She graduated in Applied Biology from Cardiff University, U.K., and obtained a Ph.D. at Cardiff University School of Medicine, U.K. Dr Yung received post-doctoral training at Cardiff University School of Medicine and University of Alabama at Birmingham, USA.

-Dr Yung's research interests include:
+Dr Yung's research interests focuses on:

-- Immuno-pathogenesis of lupus nephritis
+Immuno-pathogenesis of lupus nephritis

 Patients with end-stage renal failure require life-long dialysis or kidney transplantation to sustain life.
 Peritoneal dialysis (PD) is an established renal replacement therapy that is used by approximately 11% of the global dialysis population and is the predominant form of dialysis used in Hong Kong.
 My research focuses on the underlying pathophysiological mechanisms that mediate PD-associated peritoneal inflammation and fibrosis and the identification of agents that may delay or reverse peritoneal fibrosis.
 Our findings include the discovery that peritoneal microRNA-200c expression is markedly reduced in PD fluid-treated mice when compared to control mice and this is accompanied by increased peritoneal α-smooth muscle actin, fibronectin and collagen I expression.
 Over-expression of microRNA-200c in mesothelial cells attenuated PD fluid and TGF-β1 mediated fibrotic processes.